garystafford/searching-solr-vs-mongodb/README.md

 # Searching with Apache Solr

-Materials for workshop on comparing searching with Apache Solr versus querying in MongoDB: 'Apache Solr: Because your Database is not a Search Engine'.
+Materials for the post, [Apache Solr: Because your Database is not a Search Engine](https://wp.me/p1RD28-6e9).
+In this post, we will examine what sets Apache Solr aside from databases, like MongoDB, as a search engine.
+We will explore the similarities and differences between Solr and MongoDB by analyzing a series of comparative queries.
+We then delve into some of Solr’s more advanced search capabilities.

 Movie data used in demo publicly available from MongoDB: [Setup and Import the Data](https://docs.mongodb.com/charts/master/tutorial/movie-details/prereqs-and-import-data/#download-the-data)

 ## Set-up Instructions

-Assuming you have an existing MongoDB and Solr instances:
+More detailed set-up instructions are in the post, [Apache Solr: Because your Database is not a Search Engine](https://wp.me/p1RD28-6e9).

 -   Create MongoDB and Solr Docker containers (commands below)
 -   Set (2) environment variables (commands below)
 -   Import JSON data to MongoDB (command below)
 -   Index JSON data to Solr (command below)
--   Run curl command to modify Solr schema (command below)
 -   Run `query_mongo.py` and `query_solr.py` query scripts

 ## Useful Commands

-Create MongoDB and Solr Docker containers
+Create MongoDB and Solr Docker containers.
+Solr container bind-mounts config directory from this project.

 ```bash
 docker run --name mongo -p 27017:27017 -d mongo:latest